stoermelder/vcvrack-packone/docs/EightFaceMk2.md

 - [GLUE](./Glue.md) labels can be dynamically changed on different snapshots if a GLUE module is controlled by 8FACE mk2.

+- 8FACE mk2 is considered an experimental module, as loading presets into modules is not robust for every module and every patch.
+There is a "Safe-mode" context menu option, which should improve the situation if you are experiencing any issues or crashes.
+Safe-mode loads presets in slower way (technically said, preset-loading in done on the next rendered frame on the screen, added in v2.2.0).

 ## Changelog

 - v1.9.0